Greece Moments Greece Moments

 Ag.
 Nikolaos Church above the bay

-Only a few families live in Vathy, some elderly people as well as shepherds and fishermen.
-The young people disappeared years ago.
-Here you will definitely embark on a journey through time!
-At the entrance to the village there are old house ruins and dilapidated chapels, while goats and sheep scurry across the path.
-This is what Greece looked like 50 years ago – and can still be experienced here.
+Only a few families live in Vathy, including some elderly people, shepherds and fishermen.
+The younger generations left years ago.
+Here you will definitely feel like you’ve stepped back in time!
+At the entrance to the village there are old ruined houses and dilapidated chapels, while goats and sheep scurry across the path.
+This is what Greece looked like 50 years ago – and you can still experience it here.

 Astypalea Galini Taverne Vathy